sonictl/BibCheckPro/README.md

 **We need a piece of code to help us get the so-called list of 'certain required fields'.**

-Then we can use biblatex_check.py to check if ==certain required fields== are available.
+Then we can use biblatex_check.py to check if <u>certain required fields</u> are available.

 ---